breandan/kotlingrad/README.md

 }
 ```

-Now, we can use this context elsewhere in a project to define another extension, `Expr.multiplyByTwo`, which performs the multiplication inside a `DoubleContext`, using the operator overload we defined above:
+Now, we can use the context to define another extension, `Expr.multiplyByTwo`, which computes the product inside a `DoubleContext`, using the operator overload we defined above:

 ```kotlin
 fun Expr<Double>.multiplyByTwo() = with(DoubleContext) { 2 * this } // Uses `*` operator in DoubleContext
 ```

-Likewise, this extension can be defined in another file or context and imported on demand.
+Extensions can also be defined in another file or context and imported on demand.

 #### Algebraic data types (ADTs)